jsoftgem/fluid-web/README.md

   </body>

 ```
-Note: fluid-frame tag must be added only once to the body, fluid-web does not support multiple frame instances yet.
+Note: fluid-frame tag must be added to the body only <b>once</b>, fluid-web does not support multiple frame instances yet.

 - Create task json file or javascript object:
 ```